 Ultimately, avoid looking desperate.
 The key to a good interview is to remain calm and composed throughout the process.
 Coming up with unique answers makes you stand out from the rest.

-While candidates work the best to land their first job, it is also important to take up professional advice.
-Many placement cells and recruiting agencies team up with professional services to help the candidates land in desired positions.
+While candidates work their best to land their first job, it is also important to take up professional advice.
+Many placement cells and recruiting agencies team up with professional services to help the candidates land desired positions.

 English For India aims to lend a hand and strives to bring the best out of entry-level professionals and fresh graduates to help them kick-start their careers.
 Interview Pro+ is a handy, all-inclusive, and comprehensive course designed by recruiting experts to teach the intricacies of landing a new (or first) job.

 Wishing you all the luck for your next interview!